Senetas/crypto-cli/README.md

 ## Warning
 This application is not suitable for use in a production environment.
 There are no guarantees as to the security of these implementations.
 Use at your own risk...that being said we make a concerted effort on the crypto side.
 See the cryptography section below.

+## Issues
+Don't try to pull an encrypted image with `docker pull`, it will fail.

 ## License
 Apache 2.0